The Department of Indian Sub-Continental Studies is part of the School of Languages and Culture (SLC).

 A major in Sanskrit requires 36 senior credit points including at least 6 credit points at 3000 level.

 The units of study for the major can be found in the Table A unit of study table for Sanskrit.
 The table shows units of study on offer in the current handbook year.
-You may find information regarding a full list of units of study available to the major on the departmental website.
+You can find information regarding a full list of units of study available to the major on the departmental website.

 Junior units of study (1000 level)

 In first year you complete SANS1001 Sanskrit Introductory 1 and SANS1002 Sanskrit Introductory 2 before enrolling in senior-intermediate units of study.
-Junior units introduce you to the discipline by way of learning the script, basic grammatical structures and principles and also basic vocabulary as well as developing an awareness of important key concepts and terms to provide you with the rudimentary tools to understand and contextualize South Asian civilization.
+Junior units introduce you to the discipline by way of learning the script, basic grammatical structures and principles and also basic vocabulary as well as developing an awareness of important key concepts and terms to provide you with the rudimentary tools to understand and contextualise South Asian civilisation.